"

 i più bei momenti del viaggio

-la più bella passeggiata del viaggio
+la più buona pizza del viaggio

-le più belle passeggiate del viaggio
+le più buone pizze del viaggio

 You can also say tra or fra [among] instead of di when referring to a plural noun, such as, La British Airlines è la compagnia che ha più voli fra tutte le compagnie aeree.
 If the noun is singular, then use di: La Vespa è lo scooter più bello del mondo.